sslab-gatech/winnie/docs/walkthrough.md

 ### Step 8: Create 'basicblocks.bb' for toy_example.exe using IDA/Ghidra
 Winnie collects coverage using *full-speed* instrumentation.
-Full-speed instrumentation essentially puts a breakpoint on each basic block.
+Full-speed instrumentation essentially puts a break point on each basic block.
 Thus, Winnie needs a list of the addresses of basic blocks we want to cover per module.
 This list is called the *bb-file* and it's specified with the `-bbfile` parameter.
 We can automatically generate this file with the IDAPython script `scripts/ida_basic_blocks.py` if you have IDA Pro.
 (There is also a script for Ghidra.)
 For more about the bbfile file format, check the README.

 Open the toy_example.exe that you just moved to the x64\Release directory using IDA/Ghidra.
 For the rest of the guide, pictures of IDA Pro will be used.
 #### NOTE: If IDA asks you to keep the dependencies linked when first opening a file, select *yes*.